The Joint Gromov Wasserstein Objective for Multiple Object Matching: The Joint Gromov-Wasserstein Objective

 To solve \eqref{eq:kl-equiv-problem}, similar to \cite{benamou2015iterative, solomon2016entropic} we can use the following iterations

 where $0 < \eta \le 1$ is called the convergence parameter.
 Note that the number of iterations of \eqref{eq:kl-iterations} needed for convergence increases as $\eta \rightarrow 0$, but the iterations might not converge for high enough values of $\eta$.
 Pseudocode for this method is provided in Algorithm \ref{alg:main-method}.
+As this algorithm performs a sinkhorn projection in each iteration, using \cite[Remark 4.6]{peyre2019computational}, the overall time complexity is $\mathcal{O}(tn^2\log(n)\epsilon^{-3})$, where $n$ is the number of points, $t$ is the number of iterations, and $\epsilon$ is the regularization parameter.